mp-564 - mp-564 - Medical Policies

 National Institute for Health and Care Excellence

-The National Institute for Health and Care Excellence published guidance on the management of adult patients with rheumatoid arthritis in 2018.
-There is no discussion on the use of a multibiomarker disease activity blood test to monitor patients with rheumatoid arthritis.
+Published in 2018 and updated in 2020, the National Institute for Health and Care Excellence guidance on the management of adult patients with rheumatoid arthritis does not include a discussion on the use of a multibiomarker disease activity blood test to monitor patients.

 U.S. Preventive Services Task Force Recommendations

 Vectra DA, Rheumatoid Arthritis, RA, Multi-biomarker Disease Activity (MBDA)

 Clinical laboratories may develop and validate tests in-house and market them as a laboratory service; laboratory-developed tests must meet the general regulatory standards of the Clinical Laboratory Improvement Amendments (CLIA).
 The Vectra® test (Myriad, formerly Crescendo Bioscience) is available under the auspices of CLIA.
 Laboratories that offer laboratory-developed tests must be licensed by CLIA for high-complexity testing.
 To date, the U.S. Food and Drug Administration (FDA) has chosen not to require any regulatory review of this test.

 Coverage is subject to member’s specific benefits.
 Group specific policy will supersede this policy when applicable.

 FEP: Special benefit consideration may apply.
 Refer to member’s benefit plan.
 FEP does not consider investigational if FDA approved and will be reviewed for medical necessity.

 Autoimmune (rheumatoid arthritis), analysis of 12 biomarkers using immunoassays, utilizing serum, prognostic algorithm reported as a disease activity score

 Immunoassay for analyte other than infectious agent antibody or infectious agent antigen; quantitative, not otherwise specified